 By essentially forging the sender of the message, the emails will look spammy to pretty much any spam filtering service or software.
 Emails sent this way will violate SPF, DKIM, ADSP, and DMARC protocols.

-There's no way to whitelist the sender of the message, since it's being set differently for every message.
+There's no way to Allow the sender of the message, since it's being set differently for every message.

 What you can do: